Will Car Insurance Cover Regular and Routine Maintenance?

-There are three main types of car insurance coverage.
-There’s liability coverage, which is legally required in most states (except Virginia and New Hampshire.
-And there are comprehensive and collision coverage, which are not required in any state but protect your own vehicle from accidents and other events:
+There are three main types of car insurance coverage: liability coverage, collision coverage, and comprehensive coverage.
+Liability coverage is legally required in most states (except Virginia and New Hampshire).
+Comprehensive coverage and collision coverage are not required in any state but are still important in protecting your vehicle from accidents and other events.

 Collision Coverage (Optional): Collision coverage covers the cost of repairing your own vehicle after an accident.

 Comprehensive Coverage (Optional): Comprehensive coverage covers the cost of repairing your own vehicle after it’s damaged outside of an accident, including damage from theft, vandalism, storm damage, fires, and more.